Recipe Overview

 Streusel!
 While muffins aren’t normally frosted, they can claim streusel as their crowning glory.
 And who doesn’t love crunchy, crumbly cinnamon-scented streusel?!

-If you want, the streusel can be omitted.
+The streusel is optional.
+If you want to cut back on sweets, the streusel can be omitted.
 These muffins are great with or without streusel but I just love that sugary crunch that you get on the muffin top.
-So delicious!

 Muffin with a bite out of it.